wcko87/bms-checklist/index.md

 - [Anzu BMS Diff](https://yuinore.net/2015/12/difftool/)
   - Search (ctrl+f) for "Anzu BMS Diff Toolをダウンロード" if you can't find the download link.
 - [Online BMS diff tool](https://stairway.sakura.ne.jp/smalltools/minibmsplay/diff.htm)

-### Avoid modifying BMS files after release
-Every time you make any small change to a bms file (a chart), the file hash changes, so it is identified as a different chart.

-If you modify a chart after release (even if it's like 30 minutes after release) and update your download link, it is often the case where there will be two different versions of your chart floating around - some people download your new version directly, while others will still have your old version (especially if your old version made it into the song pack which is often compiled immediately after release).
-This can make it quite confusing for players down the road as people don't often update their chart versions.

-Thus, it is good to check that you have done everything right before the initial release, so that an update to fix the charts won't be necessary down the road.

-Note that updating the keysounds, the BGA, or adding new charts is completely fine as long as no edits are made to existing bms files.

-### Do not submit an incomplete BMS
-A BMS is incomplete if the keysounds have not been fully cut or there isn't at least one complete chart.

-Sometimes, people try to register (aka submit) their BMS before it is done in order to get in before the deadline or to get their entry in a higher ranked position on the page (to make their entry more visible).
-They will then amend the download link later with the completed BMS.
-Often, this goes against the rules of the event and will cause you to get disqualified.

-Note that it is alright to add the BGA or additional charts later in an update.
-However this may mean that your BGA or additional charts won't make it into the initial song pack, so many players end up never having them.

 # Chart Metadata Tips